fecony/oscargabriel-dev/src/app/pages/blog/content/skeletons-in-my-codebase.md

 ### Everything in its Right Place

 TanStack Router and Better Auth are both flexible libraries.
 They give you primitives and trust you to use them correctly.
-The patterns in this article aren't the *only* way to build authentication, but they're battle-tested approaches that work in production.
+The patterns in this article aren't the *only* way to build your frontend routing and authentication loading, but they're approaches that I have found to work well in production.

-The key insight: **use ALL the features, in the right places, for the right reasons**.
-Each feature has a specific job:

-- `beforeLoad` → guards and redirects (before render)
-- `validateSearch` → search param validation (type safety)
-- `loader` → data prefetching (eliminate waterfalls)
-- `pendingComponent` → loading states (smooth UX)
-- `errorComponent` → error handling (graceful recovery)
-- `component` → rendering (clean, with data ready)
+The key insight is to **use ALL the features, in the right places, for the right reasons**.
+Each feature in a library you're using has a specific job; figure out what those are and use them!
+Use `beforeLoad` for guards and redirects (before render), `validateSearch` for search param validation (type safety), `loader` for data prefetching (eliminate waterfalls), `pendingComponent` for loading states (smooth UX), `errorComponent` for error handling (graceful recovery), and `component` for rendering (clean, with data ready).

 Skip one, and you introduce bugs.
 Overlap responsibilities, and you create confusion.
 Use them all correctly, and you get a production-ready architecture that's maintainable, performant, and delightful for users.

+### The Blocking vs Non-Blocking Choice

+Choose blocking for simplicity and zero race conditions (brief initial blank screen), or non-blocking for progressive rendering (handle `isPending` in every component).
+Better Chat chose blocking—cookie cache keeps it fast, preventing auth bugs is worth the minimal delay.

 ### Next Steps

 1. **Audit your routes** - Does every route have `pendingComponent` and `errorComponent`?
-2. **Check your guards** - Are you checking `isPending` before auth decisions?
-3. **Component loading states** - Do UI components that show user state handle `isPending`?
+2. **Choose your auth pattern** - Blocking (simpler, zero race conditions) or non-blocking (progressive rendering)?
+3. **Enable cookie cache** - Add `cookieCache` to Better Auth config for faster subsequent loads
 4. **Move redirects** - Are redirects in `beforeLoad` or still in `useEffect`?
 5. **Add validation** - Are search params validated and sanitized?
 6. **Prefetch data** - Can any routes use loaders to eliminate waterfalls?